ialexivy/vscode-angular2-files/README.md

 ## Changelog

+### 1.4.6
+* Added support for angular.json (both schemas of .angular-cli.json and angular.json are supported)

 ### 1.4.5
-* Added configuration to hide some menu names, thanks to roknow or contribution!
+* Added configuration to hide some menu names, thanks to roknow for contribution!
 ```json
   "angular2-files.menu.class": false,
   "angular2-files.menu.component": true,